-Whilst the M2A is an excellent avenue to fulfil continued academic training whilst working alongside an industrial sponsor, there's also a great social aspect to the M2A program.
-Once you've been accepted onto the scheme, you'll join as part of a cohort so that you're not never on your own.
-You'll be part of a welcoming community and have plenty of chances to make new friends, whether that's going through the postgraduate modules together, or working alongside one another in the laboratories during your research.
-You will join a cohort of 120 likeminded individuals, providing support to one another and sharing best practice through your research journey.
-As part of the bigger cohort you will have numerous opportunities to engage in social and academic activities as well as opportunities to join outreach events to help encourage more individuals into the discipline.
+Whilst the M2A is an excellent avenue to fulfil continued academic training working alongside an industrial sponsor, there's also a great social aspect to the M2A program.
+You will join a cohort of 100 like minded individuals, a welcoming community, presenting opportunities to make new friends, work collaboratively and to support one another.
+You will have numerous opportunities to engage in social and academic activities as well as opportunities to join outreach events to help encourage more individuals into the discipline.